dolthub/docs/content/architecture/storage-engine/commit-graph.md

 After merging, it is common to delete the branch that was merged signaling the change intended on the branch is complete.

 ![Merge branch deleted](../../.gitbook/assets/commit-graph-merge-branch-deleted.png)

+Merges can generate [conflicts](../../concepts/dolt/git/conflicts.md).
+If two branches modify the same value, Git and Dolt notify the user.
+The user has the opportunity to resolve the conflicts as part of the merge.

+Merges allow for collaboration among multiple users.
+Usually prior to merge, changes are reviewed by observing the computed differences between the branch you are merging from and the branch you are merging to.
+If the changes pass review, the merge is executed.